-As of December 31, 1999, the policy risk retention limit was \$100,000 or less on all policies issued by us.
-Reinsurance ceded by us was immaterial and reinsurance that we assumed (through the acquisition of two blocks of in-force insurance from American Life and Casualty Insurance Company) represented approximately 39% of net life insurance in force.
+As of December 31, 2000, the policy risk retention limit was \$100,000 or less on all policies issued by us.
+Reinsurance ceded by us was immaterial and reinsurance that we assumed (through the acquisition of two blocks of in-force insurance from American Life and Casualty Insurance Company) represented approximately 7% of net life insurance in force.

 During 1998, our life subsidiary entered into a modified coinsurance agreement to cede 70% of its variable annuity business to an affiliate of Farm Bureau Life Insurance Company.
-Farm Bureau beneficially owns 33.27% of the Company's common stock.
-Under this agreement and related administrative services agreements, the Company paid Farm Bureau's affiliate \$155,908 and \$77,954 for the years ended December 31, 1999 and 1998, respectively.
+Farm Bureau beneficially owns 32.26% of the Company's common stock.
+Under this agreement, the Company paid Farm Bureau's affiliate \$118,000 and \$120,000 for the years ended December 31, 2000 and 1999, respectively.
 The modified coinsurance agreement has an initial term of four years and will continue thereafter until termination by written notice at the election of either party.
 Any such termination will apply to the submission or acceptance of new policies, and business reinsured under the agreement prior to any such termination is not eligible for recapture before the expiration of 10 years.